 February half term holiday ideas

 This is arguably the best time of year for a family ski holiday, but don’t expect to get a cheap deal.
 We recommend Esprit Ski for their exceptional childcare, while Peak Retreats is an award-winning operator that specialises in budget ski holidays in top French resorts.
-If you want to take the family to ski in style, we recommend San Cassiano in Italy, though you need to book early.
-Check the latest ski availability over February half-term.
+Speedy teens will love the PB Ski Academy.

 If you’re looking for winter sun and don’t want to fly long haul, try Tenerife where we like Abama Golf & Spa Resort, or the Red Sea coast of Egypt.
 The sunshine in Dubai is guaranteed and The Gambia offers great-value beach holidays.
 For a real treat, head to Tanzania for a safari and beach holiday combining camping in the bush with a stunning tropical beach.

 Find more February half term ideas.